nuertey/Cplusplus20-Embedded_ASIOProject/README.md

 ```

-Note that killing an individual temperature sensor node does not halt program execution so far at least one other sensor node is operational.
+Note that killing an individual temperature sensor node does not halt program execution so far as at least one other sensor node is operational.

 After killing ALL temperature sensor nodes (backwards from highest ephemeral port number down to lowest), and then exiting the application via Cntrl+C keystroke: